 You could make some useful contacts this way and perhaps offer to do some voluntary teaching.
 This would give you some great experience which would help when applying for jobs.

-You could take a look at the video for reasons why you should teach in FE.
+You could take a look at the videos above and below for reasons why you should choose a career to teach in FE.

 The DfE has some useful information about becoming a teacher in FE here.

-You might find it useful to look at the bullet list below of websites for jobs.
+You might find it useful to look at the websites below for possible jobs.